 - That 45 minute equals about 600-700 calories that I can eat because I exercised.

 - However, if I choose to eat empty calories, I’m disrespecting/negating the work I did with that run.

 In my experience, once you adopt the mindset that aerobic exercise earns you the right to eat and not be hungry all of the time then a lot of other pieces of the puzzle fall into place.

 Logging Diet and Exercise

 I first starting logging my diet and exercise in 2010 and the results were dramatic.
 Quite simply, nearly everything I’m sharing with you here is the result of the lessons I learned from logging my stuff.
-I started with an iPhone app called LoseIt! but have since moved myself and the Team to MyFitnessPal due to it’s integration with Trainingpeaks and it’s social sharing and accountability features.
+I started with an iPhone app called LoseIt! but have since moved me and the Team to MyFitnessPal due to its integration with Trainingpeaks and it’s social sharing and accountability features.

-Regardless of the app you choose to use, this is generally how they work:
+Regardless of the app, you choose to use, this is generally how they work:

 - Goal Weight Loss per Week: next, tell the app how much weight per week you want to lose.
 Understand it takes about 3500 calories to burn away one pound of fat.
 So if your goal is to lose 1 pound per week, you will need to create about a 500 calorie deficit per day.
 My recommendation is set a goal of losing .5-1 pound per week.**